-Warrington is currently part of a national lockdown, which places strict restrictions on businesses.
+Warrington is currently subject to national coronavirus restrictions, which places restrictions on businesses.

 More information about what this means for businesses can be viewed on the government's website.

 Businesses that can open from 17 May

 From 17 May, 'step 3' of the government's road map out of lockdown came into force.
 This means the following businesses can reopen:

 - Indoor entertainment and attractions such as cinemas, theatres, concert halls, bowling alleys, casinos, amusement arcades, museums and children’s indoor play areas will be permitted to open with COVID-secure measures in place.

 - Indoor and outdoor events, including live performances, sporting events and business events.
 Attendance at these events will be capped according to venue type, and attendees should follow the COVID-secure measures set out by those venues.

 - Indoor hospitality venues such as restaurants, pubs, bars and cafes can reopen.

 - Organised indoor sport will be able to take place for all (this includes gym classes).
 This must be organised by a business, charity or public body and the organiser must take reasonable measures to reduce the risk of transmission.